-Coronary Stents and Blood Thinners
+Coronary Stents, Blood Thinners and Disease Prevention

-Some may think that having a coronary artery disease or a heart attack is not that big of a deal.
+Some may think that having coronary artery disease or a heart attack is not that big of a deal.
 That is because there are medical procedures that can open up a blocked artery.
 One way is to have a coronary stent.
-A coronary stent is a medical device that is inserted inside the blood vessels that supply the muscles of the heart (coronary artery).
-Doing so increases the blood flow again and prevent heart damage.

-However, it is wrong to think that after having a coronary stent placed, then everything will be back to normal.
+However, it is wrong to think that after having a coronary stent placed, everything will be back to normal.

 Stents are not as smooth as the inner lining of the blood vessels.
 Blood clots tend to form inside the stent and lead to another heart attack.